Vignesh-Nswamy/hello_nbdev/README.md

 ## Dependencies

-This project requires the following libraries
+This project requires the following dependencies
 - numpy
 - pandas
 - sklearn